 5. Supports Urological System

-Saw palmetto supports the urological system in men who have benign prostatic hyperplasia.
+Saw palmetto benefits the urological system in men who have benign prostatic hyperplasia.
 This occurs because of an interaction with the receptors in the lower urinary tract that can lead to urinary dysfunction and overactive bladder.

 Saw palmetto is also recommended to treat weakening urinary organs in elderly people or women after menopause because it strengthens the urinary organs and has been recommended as a natural remedy for kidney stones.